mph-/lcapy/doc/expressions.rst

 amplitude spectral density (ASD); this is the square root of the power spectral density (PSD), assuming a one ohm load.

-With the wide-sense stationary assumption, random processs can be described by their power spectral (or amplitude spectral) density or by their time-invariant autocorrelation function.
+With the wide-sense stationary assumption, random process can be described by their power spectral (or amplitude spectral) density or by their time-invariant autocorrelation function.